faithvoid/X1C1-Mojave/README.md

 Virtually everything except what's listed below.

 ## What hopefully works but might not:
 - Wireless.
-I've added a two new kexts to the repository to try thanks to the OpenIntelWireless team, but I don't have a usable X1C1 to test this on.
+I've added a a new kext to the repository to try thanks to the OpenIntelWireless team (AirportItlwm wrapped in IO80211Family), but I don't have a usable X1C1 to test this on anymore.
 To my knowledge it SHOULD work as it shares a wireless card (albeit a different connector) with the X220 (Intel Centrino N-6205) that functions with the same kext.
-If the default kext included works and you want AirPort support, you can try to replace the "itlwm" kext in your EFI/Clover with the "AirportItlwm.kext" file in the "Other" folder of the repo.
-Please note that this may noticeably tank your internet speeds if it works, so I've set itlwm as the default to ensure stability/performance. **DO NOT USE BOTH DRIVERS AT ONCE.
-You'll probably crash your system.**
+If you find the speeds undesirable or unstable, you can replace it with Itlwm instead (remember to make a new OpenCore snapshot whenever you replace kexts!)

 ## What Doesn't Work:
 - Microphone and microphone mute button don't register for some reason.